usdigitalresponse/univaf/docs/incidents/2021-06-28--external-id-migration.md

 ## Action Items

 -   In the future when dealing with sensitive code that may have breaking effects on the API:
+    -   Add integration tests that exercise common loader/server interactions.
     -   More carefully test and review code before deploy.
-    -   More closely monitory for errors after deploy.
+    -   More closely monitor for errors after deploy.

 ## Responders

 -   @astonm
--   @Mr0grog
+-   @jaronoff97

 [issue-188]: https://github.com/usdigitalresponse/appointment-availability-infra/issues/188
 [pr-206]: https://github.com/usdigitalresponse/appointment-availability-infra/pull/206